kfarooque/CongressApiResearch/README.md

     * `infile_keys` = location of the `.keys` file with your API key (default `".keys"`).
     * `outpath_data` = root path for outputs where `results.txt` files are stored (default `"data/"`).
     * `bills_path` = string; path (as subdirectory of this folder) to search for `results.txt` files, which will be used to identify which bills to download.
-    * `bills_overwrite` = boolean; whether to force process to overwrite all existing `bills.txt` files, instead of only downloading bills whose information is not downloaded yet.
+    * `bills_overwrite` = boolean; whether to force process to overwrite all existing bills in the `bills/` subfolders, instead of only downloading bills whose information is not downloaded yet.
 2. Run the `get_text_bills.py` script from a python interpreter.
     * This will scan for bills to download using every `results.txt` file in the path specified by `bills_path` in `config.py`.
-    * For each bill where there is not a `bills.txt` file in the output path, or there is one but the bill text was not downloaded, this will download and place output in the existing or a new `bills.txt` file.
+    * For each bill where there is not a file in the `bills/` subfolder, this will download and place output there.
-3. Check new output in the `data` subfolder.
+3. Check new output in the `data/.../bills` subfolders.
-4. (Optional) You may need to re-run this program if it could not download all bills' text the first time (it will only re-download anything that it failed to download the first time, unless the `config.py` parameter `bills_overwrite` is `True`).
+4. (Optional) You may need to re-run this program if it could not download all bills' text the first time (it will only re-download anything that it failed to download the first time, unless the `config.py` parameter `bills_overwrite` is `True`.